atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 The concept of a pull subscriber no longer exists in Zenoh.
 However, when creating a `Subscriber`, it may be the case that developers only care about the latest data and want to discard the oldest data.
 The `RingChannel` can be used to get a similar behaviour.
+[Rust Example](https://github.com/eclipse-zenoh/zenoh/blob/main/examples/examples/z_pull.rs)
 This contrasts with the `FIFOChannel`, the default channel type used internally in Subscribers, which drops new message once its buffer is full.
 You can take a look at examples of usage in any language’s examples/z_pull.x